Atkinson-Lab/Tractor-tutorial/Rfmix.md

 &nbsp;

-Although many software has been developed, here we will use [shapeit](https://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html#output) to perform phasing based on reference haploid panel.
+Although many software has been developed for statistical phasing, here we will use [shapeit](https://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html#output) to perform phasing based on a reference haplotype panel.
 According to the manual [here](https://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html#reference), the phasing procedure consists of the following 4 steps:

 &nbsp;